Note: Our best Linux desktop round-up has been fully updated. This feature was first published in November 2013.

 It's a stripped bare environment that perhaps has something in common with Gnome 3, though not quite to that extreme.
 Its minimalism has endeared it to sysadmins and hardcore users who appreciate the lack of desktop bloat.

 This distro has built a desktop environment around JWM, a slim window manager that's not used in many other setups.
 As you may be able to guess, this is one designed to be frugal with resources.
 The end result is pleasant, though not spectacular, and works admirably on older hardware.

 Puppy Linux is designed in the traditional fashion and does a good job of just staying out of the way.
-It can look a bit dated when compared to its more resource-intensive cousins, but as many people find that endearing as annoying.
+It can look a bit dated when compared to its more resource-intensive cousins, but many people find that endearing rather than annoying.
 Not many folks would pick this for a new machine, but it does a great job of keeping PCs running that would otherwise be scrapped.

 If there's one desktop environment that stands out from all the others we have here it's this one.
 Before you start using it, it's best to forget everything you think you know about how a desktop should work.
 Right, have you done that?